-67,367 drug overdose deaths occurred in the United States in 2018.
-The age-adjusted rate of overdose deaths decreased by 4.6 percent from 2017 (21.7 per 100,000) to 2018 (20.7 per 100,000).
-Opioids-mainly synthetic opioids (other than methadone) - are currently the main driver of drug overdose deaths.
-Opioids were involved in 46,802 overdose deaths in 2018 (69.5 percent of all drug overdose deaths).
-The rate of deaths in Florida due to drugs actually declined by nearly 10 percent between 2017 and 2018.
+107,622 drug overdose deaths occurred in the United States in 2021.
+Opioids - mainly synthetic opioids (other than methadone) - are currently the main driver of drug overdose deaths, particularly fentanyl.
+Opioids were involved in 80,816 overdose deaths in 2018 (75.1 percent of all drug overdose deaths).
+The rate of deaths in Florida due to drugs increased by 2.5 percent between 2020 and 2021.